liuchengxu/vim-clap/README.md

 `on_enter` | funcref | optional      | No
 `jobstop`  | funcref | **mandatory** | No

+- `on_typed`: reference to function to spawn an async job.
-- `jobstop`: Reference to function to stop the current job of a async provider.
+- `jobstop`: Reference to function to stop the current job of an async provider.

 You must provide `sink`, `on_typed` and `jojbstop` option.
 It's a bit of complex to write an asynchornous provider, you should take care of the job control as well as the display update.
 Take [clap/provider/grep.vim](autoload/clap/provider/grep.vim) for a reference.